Auditware/web3-opsec-standard/requirements/03-communications-socials.md

 - SPF, DKIM, and DMARC email domain records must be properly configured and enabled
 - Email filtering should be enabled to block known malicious content and spam
 - All internal emails should be encrypted and signed with an authentic PGP key, with the public keys shared via a trusted channel
+- Sender address spoofing must be detected and filtered for all organization member inboxes
+- Email platforms should scan for malicious links and attachments

 **SP-CS-005: External Party Verification**
 - Interactions with new external identities and communication channels must have their authenticity confirmed with that party via a secure channel (existing authenticated channels, video chats, social consensus, in person discussion)